Language:

 To achieve this point, the employer must satisfy ALL of the following:

-• Muscular skeletal injuries, which may emerge as a result of unsuitable equipment, excessive workload or perverse incentivisation in physical jobs.
+• Musculoskeletal injuries, which may emerge as a result of unsuitable equipment, excessive workload, or perverse incentivisation in physical or repetitive tasks.

-• Risks related to a specific job are flagged to workers before they accept the job (such as indicating that they might be exposed to violent content.
+• Risks related to a specific job are flagged to workers before they accept a role or project (such as indicating that they might be exposed to violent content).

 • The employer places a maximum limit on standard working time that meets either the applicable national regulation or, in cases where there is no applicable national regulation, the ILO standard of 40 hours a week.[5]